Enter your email below to access my best 35 content ideation strategies.

 With the help of great content, you can really connect with your dream clients on a deep level by leveraging their pain points and industry interests.

-The last logical step is to put this content in front of your readers because they won’t magically find your post online.
+The last logical step is to put this content in front of your readers because they won’t magically find your article online.

-WordPress reported that 87 million posts were published on their platform in May 2018, so to surface in this sea of content, you need to promote the hell out of it.
+WordPress reported that 87 million posts were published on their platform in May 2018, so to get a chance to be noticed, you need to promote the hell out of it.

-To get 20,000 views in two weeks, I focused on three key promotion techniques.
+To get 20,000 views in two weeks, I focused on three key promotional techniques.